rpotesmangra11/note-react-app/README.md

 This is a note-taking application built with React with the end goal to set up a whole test automation CI/CD pipeline.

+## Full Disclosure

+The first load of this Heroku app may be slow due to the dynos having a startup time.
+This occurs because Heroku's dynos enter a sleep mode after a period of inactivity to conserve resources.
+When the app is accessed again, the dynos need time to wake up, causing a delay in the initial response.
+This startup delay is commonly referred to as a "cold start" and is a normal behavior on Heroku to manage resource usage efficiently.

 ## Frontend

 The frontend of the application hosted on Heroku can be accessed [here](https://note-react-app-frontend-9297f33085da.herokuapp.com/).